 Hadassah calls on all governments and religious leaders to end practices of incitement and hatred in all forms.
 Hadassah calls on the UN Secretary General, all heads of UN bodies and member states to denounce anti-Semitism and anti-Israel rhetoric.
 Hadassah calls on the UN to stop funding UNRWA until anti-Semitic curricula are removed.
 Hadassah calls on all nations and international bodies to establish or intensify their efforts to track, investigate and prosecute those responsible for anti-Semitic hate crimes, and to expand Holocaust and anti-hate education.
 Hadassah also urges political and religious leaders to denounce in the strongest possible terms all anti-Semitic attacks, statements, and propaganda.

 Hadassah calls on the United States government to:

 - Appoint a new Special Envoy to Monitor and Combat Anti-Semitism and to ensure funding to support the vital work of the State Department Office to Monitor and Combat Anti-Semitism.

 - Prioritize the swift passage of the Never Again Education Act, which will expand holocaust, genocide and anti-hate curricula nationwide.

 - Use its resources and influence to urge international leaders to act upon the issue of global anti-Semitism.

 - Promote collaboration and provide robust funding for the Department of Justice, Department of Homeland Security, Federal Bureau of Investigation, and other government agencies to combat domestic anti-Semitism in all forms.

-In the face of anti-Semitism, Holocaust and tolerance education is as important as ever.
-Hadassah urges educators and policymakers at the local, state, and federal levels to promote holocaust education—passing new federal guidelines for instruction and investing in teacher training, n ew and innovative curricula, and other funding and supplementary support.
+In the face of anti-Semitism, anti-hate and tolerance education is more important than ever.
+Hadassah urges educators and policymakers at the national level to promote the passage of new federal guidelines for instruction and investment in teacher training, and new and innovative curricula to be used on a discretionary basis and to provide supplementary support.